cachix/devenv/docs/reference/options.md

 ## services.postgres.createDatabase
 Create a database named like current user on startup.
+Only applies when initialDatabases is an empty list.

 *_Type_*